Four-Hour Timer

 The casing was bought at a rather steep price (Rs.
 55) for a box without a front or a back!
 I used the plastic from a discarded oil can to make a front panel and a rear panel.
 The front panel was drilled out, and a sheet of paper pasted onto it.
 A transparency with the desired decal was printed and pasted on top of the paper.
 The LEDs and switches were then mounted using silicone glue.
 Holes were drilled in the casing to mount the relay, circuit board and transformer.
 I used a small hacksaw blade to cut out a hole in which the AC socket was mounted.
 The entire apparatus was then assembled, and all bare wires insulated with heat-shrink tubing.
 The final result...

 External view.
-Note the Device and Power LEDs, and the reset switch.
+Note the Device and Power LEDs, and

 After assembly, I varied the 100k pot until the 555 produced a 585Hz wave (calculate ((1/8Hours in seconds)/(4096 * 4096)))